tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_getblocktransactioncountbynumber.md

 ### Overview

-The `eth_getBlockTransactionCountByNumber` Optimism JSON-RPC method allows you to retrieve the number of transactions in a specified block.
+The `eth_getBlockTransactionCountByNumber` JSON-RPC method allows you to retrieve the number of transactions in a specified block.
 This method is particularly useful when you need to analyze the transaction activity of a specific block.
-You can use it to gain insights into network usage, analyze the impact of specific events on the Optimism network, or monitor transaction congestion in certain blocks.
+You can use it to gain insights into network usage, analyze the impact of specific events on the network, or monitor transaction congestion in certain blocks.

 ### Parameters